 Several self-help videos have been created by the Oregon Judicial Department, Washington County Circuit Court to assist self-represented litigants as they maneuver through the family court process.
 They are not a substitute for representation by a competent attorney.
 These videos are available in English and Spanish.

 The Family Law Department of Washington County Circuit Court handles dissolutions of marriage (divorces), annulments, separations, unmarried parents custody, and other types of cases that affect support and custody of children.

 The Family Law clerk’s office is located in the Justice Services building at 150 N 1st Avenue, Hillsboro, Oregon, and is open Monday - Friday from 8:00 a.m. to 5:00 p.m., except for court holidays.

-- You may pay the per page form fee and use our public computers to print divorce and unmarried parents custody packets.
+- You may pay 25 cents per page and use our public computers to print divorce and unmarried parents custody packets.
 Packet prices currently vary from $6.75 to $11.25.
-You will type one screen of information (questions in English or Spanish), and the documents will be printed with all the repetitive information.
+You will type one screen of information (questions in English or Spanish), and the documents will be printed with all the repetitive information already filled in.
 You still will be required to complete some information by hand.

 - You may print the instructions and blank forms for free from our website: www.courts.oregon.gov/washington.
 You need to click on “Services” and then on “Family Law.”
 Some forms are only available from the Family Law Assistance program office or by email: to email@example.com.

 In our office, you will complete an intake form, purchase your forms (25 cents per page) and receive a brief overview of the process from one of our facilitators.
 Our office is open for form purchases Monday through Friday from 8 a.m. to 5 p.m.
 We are located in room 102C of the courthouse (145 NE Second Avenue, Hillsboro), just to the right of the information desk if you come in on the Second Avenue side of the building.